-Deferred revenues consist of revenues billed or received that will be recognized in the future under subscriptions existing at the balance sheet date.
+Deferred revenues consist of customer contracts billed or cash received that will be recognized in the future under subscriptions existing at the balance sheet date.
 The current portion of deferred revenues represents amounts that are expected to be recognized within one year of the balance sheet date.